Daraudom/Leafdom/README.md

 - **Advantages**: Does not require the number of clusters to be specified; can find arbitrarily shaped clusters; robust to outliers.
 - **Disadvantages**: Parameters `eps` (maximum distance) and `min_samples` (minimum number of points) need to be chosen carefully; may struggle with varying densities.

+DBSCAN is not perfect yet as it is unable handle large data sets with higher PC computation to produce a conclusive cluster.
+We highly recommend users to stick with K-means.

 ## Running the Tool

 ### Step-by-Step Instructions